pipe-cd/pipecd/docs/rfcs/0008-simplify-datastore.md

     - Must keep a single writer for each object (or file in case we separate object to multiple files) and narrow down the number of possible features we can do.

+This is the most possible way to implement currently. 👌

 ## To handle (2), there are some things we have to be aware of
 - Filter option interface <1>
 - Query bulk (fetch list) and query by id (fetch single object) <2>